Packing for Long Term Travel: Advice and Essential Items

 Paperless Pour-Over Coffee Dripper

 I became accustomed to this style of coffee maker when we lived in Japan, and it’s very convenient for travel as well.
-I love this model because it doesn’t require paper filters; that means no paper taste in my coffee, less waste, and no need to buy or carry filters while traveling!
+I love this model because it doesn’t require paper filters.
+That means no paper taste in our coffee, less waste, and no need to buy or carry filters while traveling!

 LHS Pour Over Coffee Dripper Stainless Steel Coffee Filter Metal Cone Filter Paperless Reusable Coffee Filter Single Cup Coffee Maker 1-2 Cup With Non-slip Cup Stand and Cleaning Brush

 Having this single-cup coffee maker is handy, because it’s simple, and we always have a way to make our own coffee.
 We see an increasing number of short-term apartments that have Keurigs or similar coffee makers that require a specific (expensive) type of cup.
-It’s so much easier to buy a bag of good ground coffee!
+It’s so much easier to buy a bag of good ground coffee at the local grocery store!

 Drawstring Bags